 Many narrative CVs request to specify, next to the PID, the OA-status of an output, as the policy is: ‘as open as possible, as closed as necessary’.
 Specifying the OA-status of your outputs might serve as evidence of (one of) your Open Science efforts.

 A publication, dataset or software is published Open Access (OA) when there are no financial, legal or technical barriers to accessing it.
-This means that anyone can read, download, copy, distribute, print, search for and search within the information, or use it in education or in any other way within the legal agreements.
+This means that anyone can read, download, copy, distribute, print, search for and search within the document, or use it in education or in any other way within the legal agreements.

 However, there are different forms of OA for publications.
 To find the Open Access status of your publication use the Unpaywall simple query tool.
 Do not use Pure to assess the OA-status of a publication because it only tells you whether the publication is available on the publisher’s website.
 The OA-status in Pure can also be a temporary access granted by the publisher (bronze) which is formally not Open Access.
-Furthermore, other forms of Open Access (green) are not taken into account in Pure.
-Use Unpaywall instead.

 To indicate the OA status of datasets or software, link to the place where it is published and retrievable, or mention the DOI, which has become the standard for datasets as well.